 K2 uses Wilson Fundations, a multisensory, structured language program which includes letter formation, phonological and phonemic awareness, and phonics.
-Each week, I will introduce two or three lowercase letters; students will learn the sound or sounds associated with each letter and how to write the letter.
+Each week, I will introduce two lowercase letters; students will learn the sound or sounds associated with each letter and how to write the letter.
 Later in the year, the students will be introduced to digraphs (two letters that spell one sound) and blends, learn how to separate words into syllables and syllables into sounds, tap out words, and read and spell CVC (Consonant Vowel Consonant) words.

 Through daily practice, K2 students will learn several prayers, including The Our Father, The Hail Mary, and the Guardian Angel Prayer.
 The class also says Grace before snack and lunch, attends Mass once a week on Thursday mornings and uses Sadlier’s We Believe workbook for religion lessons.

 Please check your child’s red folder each day for any papers that come home and send the folder, along with any forms that need to be returned, back to school in your child’s backpack.

 Please read to or with you child for at least 10 minutes every night.